 5. Bondi Beach, Sydney, Australia

 Bondi is a “city beach” and, therefore, full of contradictions.
 It’s energetic and laid back, spontaneous and thoughtful, cheap ‘n’ cheerful, high maintenance and glamorous; be you backpacker or billionaire you’ll get a “fair go” at Bondi.
-Joanna Cross, Head of Client Relations and originally from Tumut in New South Wales, offers this idea:
+Francis Buchanan, SilverDoor’s Junior Content Writer, offers this idea:

 “Visit the famous Bondi Icebergs Club to swim laps in the 50 metre Olympic pool.
 Then later enjoy sunset drinks on the huge, sweeping balcony overlooking the beach”.
 Maybe this is opposed to braving the shark infested waters.